RhysQuilter/perfect-parking-fyp/docs/thesis.md

-Ineffective ways of finding an available parking space which is a waste of time, very fuel consuming and causes traffic jams. hen road users are looking to find an available parking space they end up wasting time and using a lot of fuel from them driving around the car park or the block multiple times hopping to find a space, on average people spend 17 hours per year driving around looking for parking spaces (Quellmalz, 2021).
+Ineffective ways of finding an available parking space which is a waste of time, very fuel consuming and causes traffic jams. hen road users are looking to find an available parking space they end up wasting time and using a lot of fuel from them driving around the car spark or the block multiple times hopping to find a space, on average people spend 17 hours per year driving around looking for parking spaces (Quellmalz, 2021).
 By developing Perfect Parking, it is hoped to make the parking process in